rnestler/rnestler.github.io/content/articles/2024/2024-09-29_adding_adguard_home_to_home_assistant.md

 ![AdGuard statistics for individual clients]({static}/images/home_assistant/adguard_home_statistics_2.png){width=80%}
 </center>

+# IPv6 troubles

-What I noticed as well is that still around 25% of the requests are coming from the router.
-Since all clients should use the AdGuard DNS server directly this confused me.
-It turns out that there are two reasons for that:
+I also noticed that around 25% of the requests are still coming from the router.
+Since all clients should use the AdGuard DNS server directly, this seemed a bit strange.
+It turns out there are two reasons for that:

  1. HomeAssistant itself is configured to use the router DNS directly, which is probably smart to avoid trouble if the AdGuard DNS server would misbehave.